 During his time in private practice Adrian handled several pro bono cases for Prairie State.
 He returned to Prairie State in 2011, serving in his current position.

-Adrian has received several awards: The Chicago Bar Foundation Sun-Times Public Interest Law Fellowship in 2016, the Children’s Home + Aid Blue Bow Award for Prevention of Child Abuse in 2017, and the Illinois Wesleyan University Civic Engagement Award in 2018.
-He serves on the board of directors of United Way of McLean County, Illinois Prairie Community Foundation; The Immigration Project, a nonprofit organization in Bloomington providing immigrants with affordable immigration legal services; and the Illinois Supreme Court Commission on Access to Justice Name Change Standardized Forms Subcommittee, which he has chaired since 2015.
+Adrian has received several awards: The Chicago Bar Foundation Sun-Times Public Interest Law Fellowship in 2016, the Children’s Home + Aid Blue Bow Award for Prevention of Child Abuse in 2017, the Illinois Wesleyan University Civic Engagement Award in 2018 and the 2020 Lincoln Award of Excellence.
+He serves on the Illinois Prairie Community Foundation; and The Immigration Project, a nonprofit organization in Bloomington providing immigrants with affordable immigration legal services.

 Adrian received his undergraduate degree and his law degree from the University of Illinois at Urbana-Champaign.